sysread/skewheap-janet/README.md

 Removes and returns the next item in the queue.
 Returns `nil` if the queue is empty.

+## skewheap/drain

+    (skewheap/drain queue &opt acc)

+Removes and returns an array of all items in the queue.
+Optionally accepts an existing array to append with the ordered queue items.

 ## skewheap/put

     (skewheap/put queue & items)